 Admire the Temple of Heaven and watch Reflections of China if you’d like before moving on.

 This has been mentioned many times before, but you can’t actually drink Norwegian beer in the Norway pavilion.
 The Danish beer Carlsberg is served instead.
-Belly up to the Norway Beer Stand and have one for Denma… er, Norway!
+Einstök White Ale, from Iceland, is also served here.
+Einstök is almost certainly the better choice.
+Belly up to the Norway Beer Stand and have one for Denma… no, Icela… er, Norway!

 You’ve made it!
 Mexico is the final stop on the tour around World Showcase.
-Cool off in the air-conditioned La Cava del Tequila with one of the Dia de los Muertos beers!
-Any of these choices should be better than the usual Mexican dreck.
+Good choices are limited here, but I’d recommend a Bohemia, which is better than the usual Mexican dreck.
 Again, no beverages on Gran Fiesta Tour, so do your riding before or after.

 Drinking a dozen beers is no easy task; you could even break this up into two days if you prefer.
 There’s no shame in sharing either; Epcot doesn’t pour tasting portions on a normal basis (but maybe they should).
 Either way, celebrate with a viewing of Reflections of Earth!
 Also, this should be apparent but be sure to use Disney transportation back to your resort or designate a driver because 12 beers.